-A player is allowed to request permission to leave the court for a reasonable time for a toilet break or (for women only) a change of attire break.
+A player may request permission to leave the court for a reasonable time for a toilet break, a change of attire break, or both, but for no other reason.
 Toilet breaks should be taken on a set break and can be used for no other purpose.
-Change of attire breaks (women only) must be taken on a set break.
+Change of attire breaks must be taken on a set break.

-In women's singles, a player is entitled to two (2) breaks during a match.
-In men's singles, a player is entitled to one (1) toilet break during a best of three set match and two (2) in a best of five set match.
+In singles, players are entitled to one (1) break during a match.
 In all doubles matches, each team is entitled to a total of two (2) breaks.
 If the partners leave the court together, it counts as one (1) of the team's authorised breaks.